saumilthecode/BBSS-Hack-Club-dinos/README.md

 # draw a dino

-Currently deployed at https://dinodisplay.bbsshack.club/ and https://dino.bbsshack.club/ scheduled to be taken down to save costs by the end of November
+Currently deployed at https://dinodisplay.bbsshack.club/ and https://dino.bbsshack.club/ scheduled to be taken down to save costs by the end of december

 hosted on a digital ocean droplet